RNE: plug-and-play diffusion inference-time control and energy-based training: Methods

 In summary, {RNC allows us to compute the importance-sampling weights for SMC without requiring explicit knowledge of the marginal density}, thereby providing great flexibility in designing inference‐time control while maintaining a plug-and-play algorithm.
-Notably, \textbf{this approach extends seamlessly to discrete diffusion (CTMC), as discussed in \Cref{app:discrete_diffusion_rnc}}.